 Lower utilisation during transition reflects the increased amount of participants who received their first plans in these years.
 Participants tend to utilise less of their first plan, compared with their second and subsequent plans, as it takes time to familiarise with the NDIS and decide which supports to use.

-Providers and Markets

 There were 4,578 active providers as at 30 September 2019.
 37% of active providers are individuals/sole traders.

 25% of active providers are receiving 85-95% of payments to providers made by the NDIA.
 The NDIS Quality and Safeguards Commission (NQSC) has been established to regulate providers in NSW and SA from 1 July 2018, and all other jurisdictions from 1 July 2019 except for WA, which will commence from 1 July 2020.

-Mainstream Interface

 93% of active participants with a plan approved in 2019-20 Q1 access mainstream services.
 Note: Jurisdiction is defined by the current residing address of the participant.
 This is a change from the previous quarter, where the jurisdiction was based on where the participant resided when they had their initial plan approved.
 This change may affect comparability to the prior quarter.

-Slide 4: Part 1: Participants and Planning

-The NDIS in Victoria continues to grow with 7,852 additional active participants with approved plans this quarter.
+Participants and Planning The NDIS in Victoria continues to grow with 7,852 additional active participants with approved plans this quarter.
 In total, over 84,000 participants are being supported by the NDIS in Victoria, with 26% receiving support for the first time.

+ndis Victoria - 30 September 2019

-The NDIS has been transitioning to full-scheme according to phasing schedules bilaterally agreed by State/Territory and Commonwealth governments.
+Summary The NDIS has been transitioning to full-scheme according to phasing schedules bilaterally agreed by State/Territory and Commonwealth governments.